epadam/CNN_AV1/README.md

 # CNN_AV1
 A CNN based AV1 encoder for intra frame encoding

-Detailed description can be found here : https://cnn-av1-intra-encoder.readthedocs.io/en/latest/index.html
+Detailed description of the concept and implementation can be found here : https://cnn-av1-intra-encoder.readthedocs.io/en/latest/index.html

 AV1 version: 1.0.0-2231-g9666276